BCCDC-PHL/16s-nf/README.md

 The contents of the metadata file may vary by database, but we assume that:

 - The file contains a single top-level object (not an array or atomic value).
-- The top-level object includes these fields:
+- The top-level object should at minimum, include these fields:

 ```
 version